stonepros/stone/doc/rados/configuration/network-config-ref.rst

 --------------

-To configure a public network, add the following option to the ``[global]`` section of your Ceph configuration file.
+To configure a public network, add the following option to the ``[global]`` section of your Stone configuration file.

 .. code-block:: ini